ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

 This is not recommended outside specific use cases, and care should be taken to ensure the legitimacy and security of any URLs being provided prior to adding them.

-Providing authentication details is not supported at this time.
+Providing authentication details or proxy details is not supported at this time.

 ## Additional plugins